octaviogarbet/ionicv3-example/README.md

 })
 export class ComponentsModule {}
 ```
-Then we will add an import to our component that we will use later here and is the way that we will use to pass the data that we want to show from the list page, so our list-item.component.ts will look like:
+After that, we will add an input to our component, that we will use later, in order to pass the data that we want to show from the list page.
+Our list-item.component.ts will look like:

 ```typescript
 @Component({